infinityworks/101-Sessions/README.md

 # 101-Sessions
-Documentation and support material form IF 101 Sessions
+Documentation and support material for IF 101 Sessions